numbat70/inclusion2021/_docs/accessibility/advice-role.md

 > A true large print document is freshly printed, in the font size and in the colour combination (print/paper colour) of the requester's choice, and is formatted correctly to look like the standard print document.

 ### Some resources:
--[A Brief Guide to Easy Read: Top Tips](http://www.saifscotland.org.uk/information-and-advice/brief-guide-easy-read-documents/brief-guide-easy-read-top-tips/#sthash.P6BlvNot.2F5teQP6.dpbs) - From the Scottish Accessible Information Forum
+- [A Brief Guide to Easy Read: Top Tips](http://www.saifscotland.org.uk/information-and-advice/brief-guide-easy-read-documents/brief-guide-easy-read-top-tips/#sthash.P6BlvNot.2F5teQP6.dpbs) - From the Scottish Accessible Information Forum
 - [A blog post about how to create an Easy read format](https://accessibility.blog.gov.uk/2019/10/11/how-dwp-used-the-easy-read-format-to-make-its-content-more-accessible/) - GOV.UK blog post from the DWP
 - [DWP guidance for Content designers](https://accessibility-manual.dwp.gov.uk/guidance-for-your-job-role/content-designer)